 The vibe: see it to believe it.

-Nestled in rugged lava field 30 minutes from Reykjavík, this vivid turquoise pool could easily be mistaken for Iceland’s otherworldly natural landscape, but it’s actually a man-made complex fed by mineral-rich water recycled by the nearby Svartsengi geothermal power plant.
+Nestled in rugged lava fields 30 minutes from Reykjavík, this vivid turquoise pool could easily be mistaken for Iceland’s otherworldly natural landscape, but it’s actually a man-made complex fed by mineral-rich water recycled by the nearby Svartsengi geothermal power plant.
 Tubs of white, silica-rich geothermal mud are available for guests to apply their own face masks.

-Thermae Bath Spa, Bath, Great Britain
+Thermae Bath Spa, Bath, England

 The vibe: romantic British bathing.